-Is APFA a non-profit or a charity?
+Is The Fur-Bearers a non-profit or a charity?

 The Association for the Protection of Fur-Bearing Animals (The Fur-Bearers) is a registered non-profit organization (S-4222).
-Due to our committed and unapologetic advocacy for fur-bearing animals and wildlife, under Canada Revenue Agency regulations, we are not eligible for charitable status.

 Though the terms "non-profit" and "charity" are often used interchangeably, a non-profit differs from a charity in a number of ways, most notably: a non-profit organization is not able to issue a tax receipt while a registered charity can.
 Registered charities are also eligible for considerably more grants and government funding than a non-profit.
 Many people ask why The Fur-Bearers does not have charitable status, and in order to answer this, a quick review of The Fur-Bearers history is needed.